 Page 1: Biography

-This biography, written by David Colquhoun, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in January, 2012.
+This biography, written by David Colquhoun, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in January, 2012.

 In the first 40 years of the twentieth century James Cowan was one of New Zealand's most widely read non-fiction writers.
 He wrote over 30 books and hundreds of articles for newspapers and magazines, mainly about New Zealand's ancient and recent past, its resources and scenic attractions.
 Although little read today, during his lifetime his writing did much to shape the way New Zealanders perceived their history.